 On top of this, your ADSL speeds also depend very much on the distance you live from your telephone exchange.
 In other words, the further away it is, the more difficult it is to transmit data and the slower the speeds will be for your property.

 Average speeds for ADSL are said to be around 10Mbps, so it's much slower than fibre.
 However, the resounding benefit of ADSL is the price.
 Standard ADSL still has the monopoly on the best cheap broadband deals, plus you can still choose top providers like BT, Sky and EE and enjoy a selection of their services.

 - Check your speed with TechRadar's custom-made broadband speed test

 What is fibre broadband?

-Most connections connect to your home via the phone network cabinet in your area (those green boxes you see at the side of the road).
+Most fibre connections connect to your home via the phone network cabinet in your area (those green boxes you see at the side of the road or on your street somewhere).
 The fibre comes from the telephone exchange and terminates at the cabinet, with the connection into your home provided by your copper phone line as with ADSL.

 Effectively fibre brings the exchange much closer to your home.
 This system is called FTTC, or 'Fibre To The Cabinet' and on average, the speeds you can get with this type of connection range from 30Mbps to 80Mbps, but this can also be higher.

 If you want to see what's available near you then have a look at our best fibre broadband deals page.

 In the last year more and more providers have been offered super-fast fibre, sometimes called 'Full Fibre' or 'Ultra Fibre'.
 What it's actually called though is FTTP, or 'Fibre To The Premises', where promised speeds can hit as much as 1Gbps - however, you might have seen these marketed already as 300-900 Mbps.